laitifranz/traiNreal/README.md

 ├── Start
 │   ├── Start               # menu
 │   ├── Settings            # change preferences
-│   └── Helper              # a briefly recap of the app and how to use it ├── Exercises
+│   └── Helper              # briefly recap of the app and how to use it ├── Exercises
-│   ├── Warm up             # pre training warm up exercises to follow │   ├── Main                # core exercises of our app │       ├── Lunges          # 3D visualization of the excercise
+│   ├── Warm up             # pre training warm up exercises to follow │   ├── Main                # core exercises of our app │       ├── Lunges          # 3D visualization of the exercise
 │       ├── SquatView       # see squat movement from different viewpoints │       └── SquatAnalysis   # real-time feedback of squat execution
 │   └── Stretching          # final training exercises